lyndaoleary/docker-api-docs/source/includes/_cli.md

 ### Multi

-You can specify options like `-a=[]` multiple times in a single command line, for example:
+You can specify options like `-a=[]` multiple times in a single command line.

+For example:

 `$ docker run -a stdin -a stdout -a stderr ubuntu /bin/ls`